SofaComplianceRobotics/docs-support/docs/Users/EmioLabs/emio-labs-user-manual.md

 To access a lab:

-1. Click on the desired lab from the main dashboard.
+1. Click on the desired lab from the table of contents.
 2. Read the lab overview and objectives.
 3. Follow the step-by-step instructions within each lab.